fledge-iot/fledge/docs/plugin_developers_guide/01_Fledge_plugins.rst

 As a general rule and unless the documentation states otherwise, plugins should be installed in two ways:

-- When the plugin is available as **source code**, it should be installed when **Fledge is not running**. |br| This is the recommended method because you may want to manually move the plugin code into the right location where Fledge is installed, add pre-requisites and execute the REST commands necessary to start the plugin.
 - When the plugin is available as **package**, it should be installed when **Fledge is running**. |br| This is the required method because the package executed pre and post-installation tasks that require Fledge to run.

-In general, Fledge must be restarted when a new plugin has been installed.
+- When the plugin is available as **source code**, it should be installed when **Fledge is either running or not**. |br| You will want to manually move the plugin code into the right location where Fledge is installed, add pre-requisites and execute the REST commands necessary to start the plugin **after** you have started Fledge if it is not running when you start this process.

 For example, this is the command to use to install the *OpenWeather* South plugin: